Sections

 The full theory of plate tectonics only emerged in the 1960s through the work of many including Canadian John Tuzo Wilson (1908--1993).

-In one sense, it is surprising that it was so late since it is arguably the biggest of Earth's geological processes.
+In one sense, it is surprising that it was so late since it is the biggest of Earth's geological processes.

 But the fact is that the motions of plate tectonics are excruciatingly slow on the human lifetime time scale---as most geological processes are---and the tectonic plates themselves are pretty thoroughly camouflaged.